School-wide projects are an amazing way to develop community, empathy, and a buzz about philanthropy throughout an entire school campus.

 Step Eight – Apply for Grants (if needed) and develop a backup plan with no funding needed

 Once you have the community partner, project idea, and tangible ties to your curriculum writing a grant will be easy!
 Finding the grant may take time, but there are often many grants out there for service projects especially leading up to national days of service like Martin Luther King Jr. Day, Earth Day, Global Youth Service Day, and more.
-Learning to Give offers mini-grants for service projects throughout the year.
 Though it is always a good idea to develop a back up plan for a project that does not require funding as an alternative if funds do not come through.

 Step Nine – File the Proper Paperwork and Permits